GreptimeTeam/greptimedb/docs/style-guide.md

 - Formatting
 - Modules
+- Comments

 ## Formatting

 - Place all `mod` declaration before any `use`.
 - Use `unimplemented!()` instead of `todo!()` for things that aren't likely to be implemented.
+- Add an empty line before and after declaration blocks.

 ## Modules